Wendy, Marvin and Wonder Dog

-Super Friends cartoon
+Super Friends

-Wendy Harris and Marvin White are two sidekicks who were created in an era in which many cartoons featured main characters with sidekicks who were supposed to serve viewer identification.
-In the cartoon, the reason for Wendy and Marvin hanging around with the Super Friends was never really explained.
-In the comics, some additional information was given.
+Wendy Harris and Marvin White are two sidekicks who were created in an era in which many series featured main characters with sidekicks who were supposed to serve viewer identification.
+They are not given backstories in the series, but were later given origin stories following their inclusion in mainstream comics.
 Wendy is the niece of Harvey Harris, a detective who once trained Batman when he was still a teenager.
 It was postulated in an editorial column that she may have been the Earth-One version of Wendi Harris Tyler, wife of the first Hourman.
 Marvin (who was given the last name of White in the comics) was the son of Diana Prince, the nurse whose name Wonder Woman took when she came to Man's World, and her husband Dan White.
 Thus, Marvin had a sort of familial connection to the Super Friends.
 The Super Friends were designed to help teach young crimefighters how to be superheroes.
 While Wendy never wore any special costume, Marvin was always dressed with a cape and a big letter "M" on his chest.

-DC's superhero comics were aimed at an older audience than the Super Friends Saturday morning cartoons, and Hanna-Barbera was careful to present a bland, inoffensive version of the comics' sometimes violent approach.
+DC's superhero comics were aimed at an older audience than Super Friends, and Hanna-Barbera was careful to present a bland, inoffensive version of the comics' sometimes violent approach.
 In the book Saturday Morning Fever, writers Timothy and Kevin Burke cite the inclusion of Wendy, Marvin and Wonder Dog as examples of the Hanna-Barbera aesthetic's intrusion into the superhero narrative:

 E. Nelson Bridwell, the writer on Super Friends, shed some light on the characters' names in Super Friends #1 (Nov.
 1976):